-For example, when the icons of the images of the Emperor collection are displayed randomly in Figure 2, one spots the image related to "Han silk" of interest.
 In this case, one can ask the system to provide "SIMILAR" images by clicking "Similar" without typing any word, GMNet will display in seconds all the images in the collection similar to the one selected.
-This opens up all possibilities for all related maps which are totally unknown to the user (see Figure 3).
+This opens up all possibilities for all related images which are totally unknown to the user (see Figure 5).

-Figure 2.
+Figure 4.
 Random images for user's browsing and selection

-Figure 3.
-Similar images on the chosen "Han silk" are displayed
+Figure 5.
+Similar images on related "Warriors' heads" are displayed

-Once these massive numbers of images are displayed, one would be able to enlarge a chosen image by clicking on "larger", and multiple levels of zooming will be possible and dynamic digital water mark will be instantly generated to offer the "ownership" information of the image as shown in Figure 4.
-One will be able to find more textual descriptive information as well as reference sources and in some cases, full-text original source on a chosen image instantly by clicking "Info" Fig. 5).
+Once these massive numbers of images are displayed, one would be able to enlarge a chosen image by clicking "larger", and multiple levels of zooming will be possible and dynamic digital water mark will be instantly generated to offer "ownership" information of the image as shown in Figure 6.
+One will be able find to more textual descriptive information as well as reference sources and in some cases, full-text original source on a chosen image instantly by clicking "Info" (Figure 7).